PyDAP as a client#

 • Structures.

-When opening a remote URL containing one or more data types, PyDAP will create a Dataset object which acts like the root directly.
+When opening a remote URL PyDAP will create a Dataset object which acts like the root directly.
 PyDAP’s Dataset can then contain multiple data types, which may be nested.
-Moreover, since PyDAP now supports the DAP4 model, it supports Groups, nested Groups which may themselves hold other data types, and other nested PyDAP objects named above.
+Since PyDAP approaches full support of the DAP4 model, it supports Groups and nested Groups, which may themselves hold other data types, and other nested PyDAP objects named above.

 from pydap.client import open_url